ananyagrwl/PDF-Ginie/README.md

 #### Backend ####
 - **FastAPI**: Handles REST API and WebSocket endpoints for uploading PDFs and real-time Q&A.
+- **Retrieval-Augmented Generation (RAG)**: RAG combines document retrieval with generative models to ensure responses are accurate, context-aware, and derived directly from the uploaded PDF content.
 - **LangChain and FAISS**: Powers NLP-based question answering and efficient text retrieval.
 - **PyPDF** :  To extract text content from uploaded PDF files.
 - **SQLite Database**: To store document metadata and text content.